Diagnostic Radiology

 • Training site for Auburn University pharmacy students

-• A variety of allied health students from local educational institutions rotate regularly to Brookwood Baptist Health for clinical experience.
+• A variety of allied health students from local educational institutions rotate regularly to Baptist Health for clinical experience.

 Visa Information